almende/vis/README.md

 Or download the library from the github project:
 [https://github.com/almende/vis.git](https://github.com/almende/vis.git).

+### Installing module `canvas`

+Module `canvas` is only required if you need to run `vis.js` on `node.js` and require actual output.
+It is not required for regular usage in a browser.

+Currently, the unit tests use a mock object for canvas which has limited but adequate functionality.
+If `canvas` is installed, that will be used silently in place of the mock object.

+The issue with `canvas` is that it has an external dependency to `cairo`.
+This needs to be installed outside of the regular install as done by `npm`.
+Please consult [`node-canvas` github page](https://github.com/Automattic/node-canvas/wiki#desktop) for the correct installation procecure your platform

 ## Load

 To use a component, include the javascript and css files of vis in your web page: